txstc55/EGGS/README.md

 ex.ExecuteMulti(DATAS, RESULTS);                            // execute the multi threaded version
 ```

 After the execution, the numeric values will be in the RESULTS vector.
 You can pre-store the structure information of Result_Numeric (the outer index and inner index) to reassemble an Eigen Sparse Matrix.
-An implementation is done at [test_utils.hpp](https://github.com/txstc55/EGGS/blob/master/tutorial/803_Numeric/test_utils.hpp) callsed ConstructSparseMatrix.
+An implementation is done at [test_utils.hpp](https://github.com/txstc55/EGGS/blob/master/tutorial/803_Numeric/test_utils.hpp) called ConstructSparseMatrix.